-COLor= c1 cN graphics color level for each TYPE (default=3) GRA= graphics frame number to plot the stations (default=current) LSIze= plot height, in pixels, of stations; the range is 1-50 (default=6 for FORMAT=ID,IDN or NAME; default=2 for FORMAT=POINT) NAV= frame to use for navigation; specify a frame number or C for current frame (default=C) FORmat= ID plot the 3- to 5-character ID at each station location; see the Remarks (default) IDN plot the 5-digit ID number at each station location NAME plot the station name at each station location POINT plot a point at each station location
+COLor= c1 . . cN graphics color level for each TYPE (default=3)

+GRA= graphics frame number to plot the stations (default=current)

+LSIze= plot height, in pixels, of stations; the range is 1-50 (default=6 for FORMAT=ID,IDN or NAME; default=2 for FORMAT=POINT)

+NAV= frame to use for navigation; specify a frame number or C for current frame (default=C)

+FORmat= ID plot the 3- to 5-character ID at each station location; see the Remarks (default)

+IDN plot the 5-digit ID number at each station location

+NAME plot the station name at each station location